xcart/xcart-docs/_pages/kb_en/modules/abandoned_cart_reminder/managing_reminders.md

 ## Creating reminders

 Before you can start sending abandoned cart reminders to owners of abandoned carts, you need to set up the reminders that will be sent.
 It is possible to set up multiple reminders and to specify a sending method (automatic or manual) for each of them.
-If Coupons module is installed in your store, you can also specify whether sending a reminder should create a discount coupon for the customer, or not.
+If the addon Coupons is installed in your store, you can also specify whether sending a reminder should create a discount coupon for the customer, or not.

 To create an abandoned cart reminder: